byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** tevador: Would you be able to integrate randomx with the daemon as well?
 **\<xmrmatterbridge> \<learninandlurkin>** The nature of theoretical failures is the big limitation to planning beyond auditing RandomX REALLY REALLY well
 **\<hyc>** vtnerd\_\_\_: shouldn't take long to get an ARMv8 version going
-**\<moneromooo>** And then if we switch to SHA-3 and we end up with a laughing > 50% ASIC manufcaturer, what do we do ?
+**\<byterubmooo>** And then if we switch to SHA-3 and we end up with a laughing > 50% ASIC manufcaturer, what do we do ?
 Go home ?
 Resurrect Cryptonite and ask MRL to find how to make it private ?
 **\<vtnerd\_\_\_>** Eh, not April yet so might be doable
 **\<ferretinjapan>** sgp\_, yeah, "failure" could mean literally anything.
 **\<ArticMine>** The question I possible see is 1a RandomX if fail SHA-3 vs 1b RandomX if fail ETHhash / ProgPOW if fail SHA-3
-**\<sgp\_>** moneromooo: the switch to SHA3 should ideally be the final option, at least for a long while.
+**\<sgp\_>** byterubmooo: the switch to SHA3 should ideally be the final option, at least for a long while.
 We would probably out of options after that
-**\<jwinterm>** moneromooo: considering sia and decred each have at least three asic manufacturers and they are lower on the totem pole that seems unlikely, imo
+**\<jwinterm>** byterubmooo: considering sia and decred each have at least three asic manufacturers and they are lower on the totem pole that seems unlikely, imo
 **\<vtnerd\_\_\_>** There seems to be plenty of fear driving the decisions which could result in a worse outcome
 **\<dEBRUYNE>** jwinterm: Plus both of those coins have more complex algorithms
 **\<jwinterm>** not by much, I think they both use variants of blake, which is another sha3 finalist I think
-**\<sgp\_>** The intent is that before the SHA3 switch, Monero can have resources that help meet the manufacturers halfway and lower the barriers to entry
+**\<sgp\_>** The intent is that before the SHA3 switch, ByteRub can have resources that help meet the manufacturers halfway and lower the barriers to entry
-**\<moneromooo>** jwinterm: ok, 3 still seems not good though, but I suppose beggars can't be choosers...
+**\<byterubmooo>** jwinterm: ok, 3 still seems not good though, but I suppose beggars can't be choosers...
 **\<tevador>** if one manufacturer is 2-3x more efficient that's exactly like a RandomX 'failure' situation, at least temporarily
 **\<jwinterm>** at least four for decred - ffminer, bitmain, innosilicon, and obelisk
 **\<sgp\_>** tevador: yes, I agree that the mere existence of ASICs isn't necessarily failure